epsilonhalbe/Talks/Monad/Readme.md

 Typeclasses
 ===========

-a short recap
+A short recap
 -------------

-Haskell has a quite uniqe way of polymorphism.
+Haskell has a quite unique way of polymorphism.
 So what you might know as classes from object orientation are not equivalent to typeclasses, but rather like interfaces in Java.